The Road Not Taken by Robert Frost

+Human as I am, my self esteem was my greatest enemy that kept me from achieving my goals.
 Amidst the pride I have achieved, I failed to prove the potentials I have as a teacher so I moved on and embarked on to another journey, but I still ended up with nothing cause every time when the sea water turns rough, I ran and hide away.
-I have earned two degrees and passed two licensure exams but wallah!!! my work doesn't define the degree I have earned.
+I have earned two degrees and passed two licensure exams but my current status doesn't define the degree I have earned.

 Going back and try to make things right wouldn't help me at all.
 It will just steal the moment that I should be cherishing life.
 Whatever path we chose in life, we must always remember that there's never really an easy road and in every success lies trade offs.
 The world is round, and we are living in a world full of twists and turns.
 Man is innately equip with the instinct to survive...we are all survivors so live life to the fullest!

 As I journey through with my life, I have a deep convictions that wherever path I go, whatever path I choose, at the end of this journey, I will arrive at the place where God has directed me from the moment I was born.

 I always look back to the poem "The road not taken by Robert Frost" since it reminds me of the importance of TODAY.
 I shoud'nt waste my time, because every moment becomes a history and what's been done can no longer be undone.

 Many of us waste our time over the things that practically do not have any importance in our life with out realizing that we are wasting precious moments that our creator has given us. we are stealing the joy of NOW.